Danmoroz96/Simplelife_kotlin_public/README.md

 ├── MainActivity.kt     # Navigation Host
 └── SimpleLifeApplication.kt # App Entry Point

+Installation
+1. Clone the repository.
+2. Open in Android Studio.
+3. Sync Gradle dependencies.
+4. Run on an Emulator or Physical Device (Min SDK 24).

 ## This project is done by Danila Morozov and Jiancai Hou.